rdio/jsapi-examples/music-triage/README.md

 * Show track count (when album is shown big)
 * Save dustbin to server
 * If you've removed an album from your collection, remove it from the local storage cache too
+* Only show albums that support full streaming.

 # Todo: normal